control-toolbox/OptimalControl.jl/docs/src/tutorial-solve.md

 \text{minimize}\quad F(y), \quad\text{subject to the constraints}\quad g(y)=0, \quad h(y)\le 0.
 ```

-The OptimalControl.jl package makes the transcription but it needs a package to modelise the NLP problem and
+OptimalControl.jl package makes the transcription but it needs a package to modelise the NLP problem and
 another one to solve it.
-The NLPModelsIpopt.jl package provides an interface to the well-known solver
+NLPModelsIpopt.jl package provides an interface to the well-known solver
 [Ipopt](https://coin-or.github.io/Ipopt/) that can be used to solve general nonlinear programming problems.

 ```@example main